 This recipe is for a chilli JAM.
 Not a relish or marmalade or pickle.
-It’s a true jam, it sets like a jam and looks like a jam BUT it doesn’t eat like a jam.
+It’s a true jam, it sets like a jam and looks like a jam BUT it doesn’t eat like a Jam (warn visitors!
+Nothing funnier than someone thinking it is strawberry jam and getting a teary mouthful of hot regret).
 I learned this the hard way last night when I excitedly threw a teaspoon into it and took a mouthful.
 I’m still recovering this morning!
 It is quite potent.
 What would you use chilli jam for?
 All sorts of things.
-It can be a normal spread in toast with cheese (I would recommend a fresh cheese like ricotta or feta, they compliment the heat in this jam very well), you can rub a bit into pork and chicken before grilling them (the sweet and chilli combos are legendary on wings and ribs), it’s also awesome with crackers, dribbled into salads (you’d need to whisk it into an olive oil and with some vinegar or lemon juice to make it a dressing).
+It can be a normal spread on toast with cheese (I would recommend a fresh cheese like ricotta or feta, they compliment the heat in this jam very well), you can rub a bit into pork and chicken before grilling them (the sweet and chilli combos are legendary on wings and ribs), it’s also awesome with crackers, drizzled onto salads (you’d need to whisk it into an olive oil with some vinegar or lemon juice to make it a dressing).
 It can also simply be an accompanying condiment for meals.

 Note: A food processor is essential for this recipe